A house in the UK is broken into every 40 seconds.

 4. Hide your valuables

 Burglars target homes where there is valuable stuff to steal.
 If your home is on the ground floor or in such a position where people can see through into your house make sure to hide any valuables out of sight.
+And also:

 - Use tinted films on your windows.